magicsquaresystems/training-list-search/README.md

 4. Internet Information Services (IIS) or personal webserver for running/testing/debugging your work

 # Get started
 This repository is a sample MVC application, simply clone the repo to get started.
 The database and spreadsheet are located in the Data folder.
+You'll be expected to use entity framework to complete the solution.

 Once you have created your orders web page, push a new branch using this format: review/your_name (e.g. review/joe_bloggs)